 An individual cannot consent to being hazed; a victim’s voluntary or willful participation in hazing activities will not be considered evidence that a violation of this policy did not occur.
 Section 18.2-56 of the Code of Virginia declares hazing illegal, establishes conditions for civil and criminal liability, and outlines the duties of the university when a student has been found guilty of hazing in civil or criminal court.

 It is hereby incorporated as part of this constitution and will serve as a guide for action by the university and JMU College Republicans if there is an instance of hazing by this organization or any of the members of this organization.
 It will be the duty of the officers of JMU College Republicans to educate the membership of this policy.

-Article IX - Amendments
+Article X - Amendments

-Article X - Ratification
+Article XI - Ratification

 The Social Media Chair will be appointed by the Chairman and approved upon a ⅗ vote of the Executive Board.
 The Social Media Chair will last until the Social Media Chair resigns or a new Executive Board is elected.
-The Social Media Chair shall be responsible for marketing and creating a positive image for the club; shall oversee social media activity for the club; shall work as a photographer of the club’s activities/meetings; and shall work with the Second Vice Chair to create promotional designs for the club.
+The Social Media Chair shall be responsible for marketing and creating a positive image for the club; shall oversee social media activity for the club; shall work as a photographer of the club’s activities/meetings; and shall work with the Vice Chairs to create promotional designs for the club.